A discrete model for Gell-Mann matrices: Dirac matrices

 \subsection{A $4$-dimensional group}

 The Dirac matrices are $4\times 4$ complex matrices that have a similar structure to that of the Pauli matrices and Gell-Mann matrices.
 But in this case both Hermitian and anti-Hermitian matrices are required, and the group that is normally used is $SL(2,\CC)$, rather than $SU(4)$ or $SL(4,\RR)$.
-The Dirac matrices are all unitary, however, and they generate a group of order $2^6=64$.
+The Dirac matrices are all unitary, and they generate a group of order $2^6=64$, that is a commuting product of $Z_4$ with two copies of $Q_8$.
 A more natural analogue of $Q_8$ and $G_{27}$, however, is a so-called \emph{extraspecial} group $E_{128}$ of order $128$ obtained by adjoining a complex conjugation operator.

-In principle, there is a choice as to whether the complex conjugation operator squares to $+1$ or $-1$, but it turns out that in order to fit the Dirac matrices together with the Gell-Mann matrices it is necessary to take the $-1$ case.
+In principle, there is a choice as to whether the complex conjugation operator squares to $+1$ or $-1$, because there are two extraspecial groups of order $128$.
+One is the tensor product (also called central product) of three copies of the quaternion group $Q_8$, while the other is the tensor product of three copies of the dihedral group $D_8$.
+In order to get an action of $G_{27}$ on this group, it is necessary to have automorphisms of order $3$ of each factor, and therefore to take $E_{128}$ as the tensor product of three copies of $Q_8$.
+In this case, the complex conjugation operator squares to $-1$.
 Then the representation is quaternionic, which means it can also be written as a group of $4\times 4$ quaternion matrices.
-The group $E_{128}$ requires six generators, such as